bgamari/ghc-wiki-import/commentary/compiler/tying-the-knot.md

 This leads to another complication with `ghc --make`: just how we must retypecheck the interface files after we finish typechecking a module loop, we must also retypecheck the interface files BEFORE we start typechecking, so that the knot-tying can take place.
+Failure to do this lead to [\#12035](https://gitlab.staging.haskell.org/ghc/ghc/issues/12035).
 (Actually, hypothetically you could remove the later retypecheck, but we need it so that we can get up-to-date unfoldings, which aren't computed until after we run the optimizer, which is after all the thunks have been forced.)

 ## All of the bits and bobs